remla25-team7/operation/README.md

 ## Assignment 3 To-Dos

-- [ ] Add `/metrics` endpoint to both app and model-service using `prometheus_client`
-- [ ] Deploy Prometheus via Helm or K8s manifests
-- [ ] Create a `ServiceMonitor` to scrape the metrics
 - [ ] Deploy Grafana via Helm
 - [ ] Create and load a custom Grafana dashboard
-- [ ] Optional: Configure AlertManager with Prometheus rules